KnowageLabs/Knowage-Documentation/functionalities-guide/analytical-document/index.rst

     Select Type and Engine for a new document.

-Now you have to select the dataset and data source that will feed your document with data, see the following figure .
+Now you have to select the dataset and/or data source that will feed your document with data.
+In this example you can see the pop-up window with datasets to select on the following figure.

 .. figure:: media/image68.png

     Selecting a dataset for the document.

-Both should have already been defined in the corresponding sections for Knowageto show them in the available options of the menus.
-Select the data source from the drop down menu.
-Then click on the green icon |image67| and select the dataset from the lookup window.
+Both should have already been defined in the corresponding sections for Knowage to show them in the available options of the menus.
+You can select the data source from the drop down menu.
+And select the dataset from the pop-up window and click save.

-.. |image67| image:: media/image69.png
-   :width: 30

 Note that some types of document do not require the definition of a dataset at this point because they use embedded datasets.
 Depending on the type, it may also be necessary to select the data source.

-It is advisable to regularly save the document in this process, by clicking the related icon at the top right corner of the window.
+It is advisable to regularly save the document in this process, by clicking the related button save at the top right corner of the window.

 Document lifecycle
 ^^^^^^^^^^^^^^^^^^